 Other leaders include H.E Hon.Stephen K. Sang (the Governor), Lucy Mulili (County Commissioner), Hon.
 Samson Cherargei (Senator), Hon.
 Dr. Tecla Tum (Women Representative) and several members of the County Assembly.

 People of Nandi County

 Nandi County is home to over 752,965 people (50% male and 50% female), according to the 2009 National Census.
 The majority of people in the county are Nandi, a sub-group of the Kalenjin tribe of Kenya.
 The Nandi mainly practise subsistence agriculture and livestock rearing, although more people are now turning to cash crop farming (growing mostly tea and wheat) to supplement their income.

-Other communities that live in Nandi include Kikuyu, Kisii and Luo – most of whom work on tea plantations and factories or employed by government and private companies such as Canken International.
+Other communities living in Nandi include Kikuyu, Kisii and Luo – most of whom work on tea plantations and factories or employed by government and private companies such as Canken International.
 Because of its high altitude, Nandi County attracts a huge number of international athletes who come in for practise.
 They can be frequently seen running up and down the Nandi Hills.

 Religion and Traditional Culture

 Traditionally the Nandi believe in a supreme deity known as Cheptalel or Asis, who is symbolised by the sun.
 Asis has a deputy, Elat, the commander of thunder and lighting.
 The community idolises spirits of the ancestors, Oyik, which are believed to control the affairs of human beings.
 However, most Nandis have abandoned their traditional beliefs for Christianity, with a few members of the community converting to Islam.
 The most popular sect among the Nandi is the Africa Inland Church (AIC), the Anglican Church of Kenya (ACK) and the Roman Catholic.